Osney Ditch: Osney Ditch Bridge

-Its banks border mixed land uses: the east bank is lined by Osney’s 19th-century cottages and gardens, while the west bank faces Ferry Hinksey Road.
+The east bank of Osney Ditch is lined by Osney’s 19th-century cottages and gardens, while the west bank faces Ferry Hinksey Road.

+Biodiversity

-In this urban setting, Osney Ditch supports a variety of wildlife and habitats.
-Its slow-flowing, freshwater environment, with sections of both shaded and open banks, provides niches for aquatic and riparian species.
-The banks of the ditch are lined with waterside trees — such as willows — and wetland plants thrive along the margins.
-Yellow flag iris (Iris pseudacorus) is one native plant that flourishes by this stream.
-Reeds, sedges, and other hydrophilic plants form dense growth in shallower stretches, offering cover and stabilizing the banks.
+The slow-flowing, freshwater environment has sections of shaded and open banks lined with waterside trees, such as willows.
+Wetland plants, such as Yellow flag iris (Iris pseudacorus), reeds, sedges, and other hydrophilic plants form dense growth in shallower stretches, offering cover and stabilizing the banks.

+The mixed habitat of open water and lush vegetation acts as a green corridor and supports a variety of wildlife in an urban setting.
+There is a high diversity of insect species which in turn sustain fish, birds, and bats.